 What We Do

+The standards and programs Verra develops and manages are globally applicable and advance action across a wide range of sectors and activities.
 All of our programs undergo extensive stakeholder consultation and expert review, and draw from four key components: standard, independent assessment, accounting methodologies, and registry.

 How We Do It